GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Dancing
 - definition: moving across/around an NPC to force them to melee/chase you
-- baits for your teammates to get the kill (however, weak point explosions can kill you)
+- [baits](#baiting) for your teammates to get the kill (however, weak point explosions can kill you)
-- buys you time to relocate or get the kill before the NPC recovers from his animation
+- buys you time to relocate or get the kill before the NPC recovers from their animation
 - best used when it's the last mob of a wave or an isolated mob
 - acts as a soft form of CC (the NPC will try to melee you)